fsmosca/chess-artist/README.txt

 B. Program description
-It is a python script that can annotate chess games in pgn file with static evaluation of an engine.
-It can also annotate games with cerebellum book moves using Brainfish engine with its Cerebellum_Light.bin book file.
+It is a python script that can annotate chess games in pgn file with static evaluation and search score of an engine.
+It can also annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file.

 C. License notice
 This program is free software, you can redistribute it and/or modify